 2. Inner Circle Trader (ICT) Strategy

-ICT trading defines the process of comprehending institutional market behavior and the areas of liquidity.
-Accordingly, in ICT trading, “trading like the smart money” is identified through understanding the key liquidity pools, or said otherwise, the areas where institutions enter or exit a position.
+ICT trading is the process of comprehending institutional market behavior and the areas of liquidity.
+Accordingly, in ICT trading, “trading like the smart money” is identified through understanding the key liquidity pools or, more simply, the areas where institutions enter or exit a position.

-Entry and exit importantly include the FVG and market imbalances, wherein the price will most likely fill those gaps.
+Entry and exit notably include the FVG and market imbalances, wherein the price will most likely fill those gaps.

 3. Smart Money Concept – SMC Strategy

-SMC is similar to the ICT, but it is more organized in terms of defining market behavior through institutional techniques.
-It focuses on the way “smart money” (institutional traders) manipulates price movements to capture liquidity.
+SMC is similar to ICT but more organized in defining market behavior through institutional techniques.
+It focuses on how “smart money” (institutional traders) manipulates price movements to capture liquidity.

 Strategy:

-- Traders focus on the market structure, finding higher highs and lower lows, and breaks in market structure to bring entry/exit points.
+- Traders focus on the market structure, finding higher highs and lower lows and breaks in the market structure to bring entry/exit points.

-- Order Blocks: Just like in ICT, SMC traders define zones where huge institutions have placed their buy/sell orders.
+- Order Blocks: Like in ICT, SMC traders define zones where massive institutions place buy/sell orders.

-- Liquidity Zones: These are zones wherein traders expect price to “grab liquidity” (e.g., stop-loss levels) before the reverse.
+- Liquidity Zones are areas where traders expect the price to “grab liquidity” (e.g., stop-loss levels) before the reverse.

-- Mitigation Blocks: Those blocks pin where smart money is changing their position or adjusts orders in reliance to the market conditions of the time.
+- Mitigation Blocks: These blocks indicate where the smart money is changing its position or adjusting orders based on the current market conditions.

 Combining Indicators with Price Action

-One of the potent combinations is actually combining indicators such as RSI or MA with price action techniques from RTM, ICT, or SMC to get a wholesome view of the market.
+One potent combination combines indicators such as RSI or MA with price action techniques from RTM, ICT, or SMC to get a wholesome market view.
 Example:

-- RSI + SMC: Using RSI for overbought and oversold conditions together with SMC for market structure and liquidity zones is helpful in refining entries and exits.
+- RSI + SMC: To refine entries and exits, use RSI for overbought and oversold conditions and SMC for market structure and liquidity zones.

-- EMA + RTM: The EMA is an efficient way of defining a dynamic mean to which traders are going to see reversions after sharp deviations.
+- EMA + RTM: The EMA efficiently defines a dynamic mean to which traders will see reversions after sharp deviations.

-If implemented effectively, these could prove a powerful set of tools for the crypto trader in pinpointing profitable opportunities and controlling risk in a highly volatile market.
+If implemented effectively, these could prove a robust set of tools for the crypto trader in pinpointing profitable opportunities and controlling risk in a highly volatile market.

 Combining Technical and Fundamental Analysis

 Successful trading of ever-evolving cryptocurrency markets requires more than just an eyebrow on the price charts and technical indicators.
-While Technical Analysis for Crypto Trading is very enlightening into the trends of prices and behaviors of the market, it’s always better to add fundamental analysis so as to get a fuller picture of the potential an asset holds.
-These two approaches merged together can work towards bringing perfection to a trader’s decision and ultimately his rate of success.
+While Technical Analysis for Crypto Trading is very enlightening in terms of the trends of prices and behaviors of the market, it’s always better to add fundamental analysis to get a fuller picture of the potential an asset holds.
+These two merged approaches can bring perfection to a trader’s decision and, ultimately, his success rate.

 We’ll see how technical and fundamental analysis can be combined to present a more robust trading strategy, plus the best way to incorporate such methodologies.